 This warranty covers the deterioration of the canvas, putrefaction, mildew and fading in regular atmospheric conditions.
 This warranty does not cover damage due to abuse, neglect, vandalism, perforations, burns and natural disasters.
 It also does not cover normal wear, soiling and stains from air pollution and environmental conditions.

 The product must be properly installed and subjected to proper maintenance.
 The warranty, if applicable, does not cover assembly and manufacturing costs.

 The use of high quality raw materials gives the canvas and technical fabrics from RECASENS an unbeatable performance of light fastness and weathering.
-In addition, acrylic canvas, PVC canvas and technical fabrics from RECASENS are recognized for their high mechanical abrasion resistance, tensile and tear, while resistant to molds, insects and putrefaction.
-This combination of features provide to canvas RECASENS the power to retain their strength and color for many years.
+In addition, acrylic, PVC and technical fabrics from RECASENS are recognized for their high mechanical abrasion resistance, tensile and tear, while resistant to molds, insects and putrefaction.
+This combination of features gives RECASENS fabrics the power to retain their strength and color for many years.

-RECASENS canvas, meet approval requirements according to European standard UNE-EN 13561:2004+A1:2009, but also some of its products have the following certifications:
+RECASENS canvases meet approval requirements according to European standard UNE-EN 13561:2004+A1:2009, but also some of its products have the following certifications:

 OEKO-TEX® STANDARD 100

 Due to the differences regarding legal requirements and safety concepts in different countries, and how the work is distributed internationally in the textile chain, you need a common security standard for harmful substances.